 Housing is not included in the price above.
 For more information on housing options and prices, please refer to the housing section.

-This tailored program at the University of Sydney (USYD) aligns perfectly with the U.S. academic calendar, allowing you to explore the heart of Sydney while broadening your academic horizons.
-At USYD you will enroll in 3 academic subjects from a wide range of disciplines during your semester abroad.
+This tailored program at the University of Sydney (USYD) aligns perfectly with the U.S. academic calendar, allowing you explore the heart of Sydney while broadening your academic horizons at the University of Sydney.
+At USYD you will enroll in 4 academic subjects during your semester abroad, and even have the option of applying to complete an Internship course for credit.
 You will be sure to have endless opportunities to explore Sydney’s bustling downtown and stunning Sydney Harbour during your semester abroad at the University of Sydney.

 Courses offered at the University of Sydney are taught by university professors alongside local Australian and International students at the Camperdown and Moore Park Precinct campuses.